allure-framework/allure-csharp/Allure.Net.Commons/README.md

 This API is designed for test authors.
 Use it to enhance the report created from your tests.

-### The Allure facade
+### The AllureApi facade

-Use the `Allure.Net.Commons.Allure` class to access the runtime API for end users.
+Use the `Allure.Net.Commons.AllureApi` class to access an end user's runtime API.

 #### Lambda steps